 Josquin des Prez was regarded as a master of polyphonic vocal secular music.
 He was able to combine several distinct lines of melody to express human emotions.

 Carlo Gesualdo had one of the most unique musical languages.
-He incorporated dissonance and chromaticism in his madrigals and also sacred compositions.
+He incorporated dissonance and chromaticism in his madrigals and sacred compositions.